 So what is it about humans such that something a thousand times smaller than Whoville comes into play with life expectancy?
 Why is it that Horton might have reversed the stress of his hunt?
 Todays “Smallest Thing” I want to share with you is about “telomeres.”
 Telomeres are “caps on the ends of chromosomes, protecting them much as plastic tips on the ends of shoelaces keep the laces from fraying (Singer, 2011).”
 Stacy Lu explains: “Each time a cell divides, it loses a bit of its telomeres.
 An enzyme called telomerase can replenish it, but chronic stress and cortisol exposure decrease your supply.
 When the telomere is too diminished, the cell often dies or becomes pro-inflammatory.
 This sets the aging process in motion, along with associated health risks (October, 2014).”

 Hundreds of studies have been conducted on people and even babies that measured the length of their telomeres.
 Those who have been exposed to profound stressors (such as neglect, prolonged or chronic trauma, or other physical or emotional strains) have shorter telomeres.
-CBD provides an alternative way of alleviating symptoms of stress and anxiety.
+CBD products such as a disposable pen made from blueberry runtz strain provides an alternative way of alleviating symptoms of stress and anxiety.
+If you’re looking for chewable gummies to treat stress and anxiety, you check out a good place like villagevoice for great help!
 If you’re interested in trying CBD oil for your anxiety, talk to your doctor.
 They can help you pick the best CBD oil that’s right for you.

 This article is about the Smallest of Things yet the body of research here is gigantic.
 Therefore, I’m going to boil it down into very simple summaries knowing there are citations to back up all these declarations:

 - A pandemic, a horrible car crash, cancer or other chronic disease, or being in a war can shorten telomeres; and,